 The Minister's remuneration and allowances are set by the Parliamentary Remuneration Act 1990 and the Remuneration Tribunal of SA respectively, and are payable from the Consolidated Account (via Department of Treasury and Finance) under section 6 of the Parliamentary Remuneration Act 1990.

 Transactions with key management personnel and other related parties

 The AIF did not enter into any transactions with key management personnel and or their close family during the reporting period.

 4. Expenses

 4.1.
-Compliance and administration
+Loss on revaluation of investments